 Figure 5.8c was produced using the same transmission wavefield due to a single subsurface source below the left edge of the domain used for input in panels a and b.
 This image was created using the total transmission wavefield for the the up-going (data) wavefield.
-The down-going (source) wavefield was only the direct arrival from the subsurface source.
+The downgoing (source) wavefield was only the direct arrival from the subsurface source.
 This scenario is directly analogous to imaging with teleseismic arrivals (Shragge et al., 2006).
 The image has less cross talk noise than panel a.
 However, the right edge of the model and the second reflector are not imaged as well.
 Recall that the synthesized gathers on the right edge of the domain produced with this transmission wavefield, Figure 5.2c, contain energy from only high-order multiples.
-Therefore, the appropriate source wavefield for migrating a single transmission wavefield as a source function produces cross talk in an image due to a single transmission wavefield.
+Therefore, the appropriate source wavefield for migrating a single transmission wavefield is not simply the direct arrival, but should also include primary and multiple events.
+Using the entire transmission wavefield as a source function produces cross talk in an image due to a single transmission wavefield.
 However, using only the direct arrival as a source function does not fully utilize all of the events in the transmission wavefield.

 Figure 5.9 shows images produced with the various migration strategies available when processing a transmission wavefield due to two subsurface sources, one at the left edge and one below the center of the model domain.
 Panel a shows the direct migration of the sum of the two impulsive transmission wavefields.
 The result in panel b includes randomized source functions with the same summed transmission wavefield.
 The two transmission wavefields were imaged independently, by direct migration, and summed to produce the result in panel c.
 Panel d is the result of migrating the correlations produced with the summed transmission wavefield using randomized wavefields (Figure 5.4d).
 The sum of direct migrations, panel c, is clearly the best image, as dictated by theory.
 The main problem in the image is partial illumination.
 There is very little difference between the upper two images (with and without randomized wavelets).
-The comparison between panels b and d shows that there is very little difference between the direct migrations, b, and the migration of the synthesized correlations, d.
+The comparison between panels b and d shows that there is very little difference between the direct migration, b, and the migration of the synthesized correlations, d.
 There is a small phase roll between the two images, but the two methods provide roughly equivalent imaging capability.
 The left side of the second reflector is a little more interpretable in b.